Jump to:

 Available or current treatment guidelines

-Pharmacologic Management:1,3,5,6,11,12 Various antidepressants, anticonvulsants, opioids, N-methyl-D-aspartate (NMDA) antagonists, antiarrythmics, and gamma-aminobutyric acid (GABA) agonists have been assessed for efficacy in the treatment of CPSP.
+Pharmacologic Management:1,3,7,13-16 Various antidepressants, anticonvulsants, opioids, N-methyl-D-aspartate (NMDA) antagonists, antiarrhythmics, and gamma-aminobutyric acid (GABA) agonists have been assessed for efficacy in the treatment of CPSP (See Table 1 below).
 An attempt at organizing the various pharmacologic options with regard to efficacy has been made to help the provider.

-4. NMDA antagonists: Ketamine may possess some efficacy, however, side effects and administration route limit its utility.
+- NMDA antagonists: Ketamine may possess some efficacy (albeit short-lived); however, side effects and administration route limit its utility.
 Dextromethorphan is considered ineffective in the treatment of CPSP.

-5. Antiarrythmics: Mexiletine and lidocaine (both 3rd line) may be useful in the treatment of CPSP.
+- Antiarrhythmics: Mexiletine and lidocaine may transiently reduce pain in CPSP.
 Their utility is limited, however, given poor patient tolerance and need for intravenous administration, respectively.

-6. GABA agonists: Intrathecal baclofen possibly has a role in the treatment of CPSP with oral baclofen likely not being useful.
+- GABA agonists: Intrathecal baclofen has been reported to be effective in a case series of patients with CPSP, however this has not been more widely studied or considered an indication for intrathecal baclofen pump placement.
+Oral baclofen is likely not useful.
 Propofol and thiamylal/thiopental also possibly have roles in the treatment of CPSP, however, only in the short-term relief of intractable pain.

 Patient & family education